ucchejbb/epanet-manual/docs/3_network_model.rst

    Pipes can be set open or closed at preset times or when specific conditions exist, such as when tank levels fall below or above certain set points, or when nodal pressures fall below or above certain values.
-See the discussion of Controls in Section 3.2.
+See the discussion of Controls in :numref:`sec-non_physical_comps`.

 **Minor Losses**